justbetter/magento2-akeneo-bundle/README.md

 | MailNotificationCommand                               | Adds the possibility to receive e-mail notifications about akeneo imports.        |
 | AkeneoManager                                         | Manual adjustment of akeneo codes vs magento entity id’s connector mapping.       |
 | SetTierPrices                                         | Maps specific Akeneo attribute code with a Magento Customer group.
 This ensures that the tier prices from Akeneo are imported into Magento customer tier prices      |
-| SetTaxClass                                           | Map Akeneo tax class codes to Magento tax class
+| SetTaxClass                                           | Map When you have multiple tax classes in Akeneo and want to use them in Magento.
+Akeneo tax class codes to Magento tax class - See confguration
 | <a href="#import-finished-events">ImportFinished</a>  | Fires an event for every job that is fully finished.

 ## Installation